 Stage 4 - Case control study

 Finally in this series of stages, we are conducting an observational case control study of urinary kryptopyrrole levels in patients as managed by clinicians.
-There is a training webinar available for clinicans who may be interested in assisting with this research.
-Please follow this link to view the recording of the webinar: https://youtu.be/RoYJ7gWSnic.
-If you are a clinician who is interested in participating in Stage 4, please contact us.
+You may find out more about this stage of the study here.

 If you have any further queries, please contact the Office of Research.